gaoisbest/NLP-Projects/Sequence labeling - NER/README.md

 The above edited image is from [1] shows the model architecture.
 **Embedding layer**: Word embedding (Word emb.) together with character representation (Char rep.) are as inputs to bi-directional LSTM layer.
-**Bidirectional LSTM layer**: Then the outputs of both forward LSTM and backward LSTM (which encodes the contextual word representation [2]) are concatenated as inputs to the CRF layer.
+**Bi-directional LSTM layer**: Then the outputs of both forward LSTM and backward LSTM (which encodes the contextual word representation [2]) are concatenated as inputs to the CRF layer.
 **CRF layer**: And the CRF layer gives the final prediction.

 For embedding layer, **CNN** (to extract morphological information, such as prefix or suffix [3]) or **bi-directional LSTM** [4] can be used to obtain character representation.
 As to the performance, they have **no significant difference** [1].
 See the image from [1] below: